maods2/research-retrieval/README.md

 #### Field Definitions

 - **datasets**
-  - `dataset_name`: Name of the dataset folder.
+  - `dataset_name`: Folder name used to organize configuration files related to the dataset or its variations.
-  - `dataset_template`: YAML template containing configuration for the dataset.
+  - `dataset_template`: Path to the YAML template that defines dataset-specific configuration, such as file paths, preprocessing steps, and other relevant parameters.

 - **models**
   - `model_code`: Identifier used in `model_factory` to select the model.